 "serious or life-threatening disease or condition and there is no comparable or satisfactory alternative therapy to diagnose, monitor, or treat the disease or condition."

 Emergency Use is a special case of the Expanded Access to Investigational Drugs for Treatment Use.
 Most of the time, the IRB will have sufficient time to review investigator's requests for expanded access to an investigational drug.
-Even though only a single individual (or a small group) will receive the investigational drug, this is considered research under the FDA regulations.
+Even though only a single individual (or a small group) will receive the investigational drug, this is considered research (a clinical investigation) under the FDA regulations.

 FDA Resources for Expanded Access and Emergency Use

 FDA 24/7 Contact Information:

 The FDA mans a hotline 24 hours a day, 7 days a week for emergency requests.
 Click on the links for the FDA contact information.

 - Physician Request for an Individual Patient IND under Expanded Access for Non-emergency or Emergency Use or

 - FDA's Expanded Access Contact Information.

 Guidance and Forms for Expanded Access to Investigational Drugs for Treatment Use

 Investigational Drugs for Treatment Use – Questions and Answers covers issues related to the treatment use of investigational drugs for a single individual, as well as intermediate and large size trials.